Workers' Compensation Risks for Mechanics

 What Does Workers' Compensation for Mechanics Cover?

 Workers' Compensation covers expenses related to injuries or illnesses you receive on the job.
-It can pay for medical treatment, a portion of lost wages or education and job training.
+It can pay for medical treatment, a portion of lost wages, and in some cases education and job training to help you return to work.

 How to Prevent Workers' Compensation Risks for Mechanics